 By fostering a supportive environment, the ASC strives to inspire students at every level of preparedness to advance, to excel, and to reach their fullest potential.

-The Academic Support Center is located in rooms LH-B116, LH-B118, and LH-B120.
+The Academic Support Center is located in Lafayette Hall L152.

 Tutoring Center - We Help You Help Yourself!